-The economy relies heavy on tourism and Upington are the gateway to the Kgalagadi Transfrontier Park, Augrabies National Park, the flowers of Namaqualand and the Richtersveld.
+The economy relies heavy on tourism and Upington is the gateway to the Kgalagadi Transfrontier Park, Augrabies National Park, the flowers of Namaqualand and the Richtersveld.
 Agriculture forms a very important part of the local economy and significant volumes of produce are exported to Europe.
-There is a wide range of shops in Upington, where one is able to purchase all requirements.
+Many companies have also established their head offices in Upington.

 The airport has the longest tarred runway in the southern hemisphere measuring 4 900 m.
 There are three other runways with 6 landing directions.
 Making it very convenient for visitors, most of the banks are also able to assist with foreign exchange and travelers cheques.

 Excellent educational facilities are available with the Northern Cape Technicon being situated here, as well as various secondary, primary and preparatory schools.